Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

 \section{Preliminaries}

-Throughout the paper, we assume that the graph $G$ is connected.
-Otherwise, we apply the algorithm on each component independently.
+Throughout the paper, we assume that the input graph $G = (V, E)$ is connected.
 We also assume that $G$ does not contain any isolated vertices as the \cfonp{} problem is not defined for an isolated vertex.
 All the results of this paper hold for disconnected graphs without isolated vertices by the application of the respective theorems on each connected component.
-We use $[k]$ to denote the set $\{1, 2, \dots, k\}$ and $C:V(G) \rightarrow \{0\} \cup [k]$ to denote the color assigned to a vertex.
+We use $[k]$ to denote the set $\{1, 2, \dots, k\}$ and $C:V \rightarrow \{0\} \cup [k]$ to denote the coloring function.
 A \emph{universal vertex} is a vertex that is adjacent to all other vertices of the graph.
 In some of our algorithms and proofs, it is convenient to distinguish between vertices that are intentionally left uncolored, and the vertices that are yet to be assigned any color.
 The assignment of color 0 is used to denote that a vertex is left intentionally uncolored by the coloring function.